TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Heatmaps
 ^^^^^^^^

 These should be provided as a low-res heatmap in .jpg or .png format.
 It should be the same aspect ratio as the WSI it will be overlaid on.
-When creating the image, keep in mind that white regions (255,255,255) will be made transparent.
+When creating the image, keep in mind that black pixels (0,0,0) will be made transparent.

 Single channel images can also be used but are not recommended; they should take values between 0 and 255 and will simply be put through a viridis colourmap.
 0 values will become white background.